Temperature-dependent acoustic loss at microwave frequencies in thin-film lithium niobate

 Acoustic loss in solids arises from various mechanisms, such as phonon-phonon interaction, air loading, and scattering by material impurities \cite{slobodnik1970microwave,biryukov1995surface}.
 At low temperatures, acoustic loss due to coupling to two-level systems (TLS) becomes significant \cite{manenti2016surface,wollack2021loss,luschmann2023surface,chen2024phonon}.
 Distinguishing among these loss mechanisms is essential for the design and optimization of the mechanical performance of acoustic devices on TFLN substrates.

-In this work, we systematically analyze acoustic loss mechanisms of TFLN by measuring propagation loss in four different platforms: (A) x-cut LNOI consisting of a 300-nm-thick LN layer on a 2-$\mu$m buried oxide on a silicon handle wafer, a structure which is widely used for integrated photonics; (B) x-cut LNOS consisting of a 400-nm-thick LN layer on sapphire handle wafer; (C) bulk 128$^\circ$ YX-cut LN; and (D) a free-standing LN thin film realized by undercutting the LNOI structure in platform A. By characterizing both the frequency and temperature dependence of the acoustic propagation loss across these material platforms, we gain insight into the acoustic loss mechanisms in TFLN devices.
+In this work, we systematically analyze acoustic loss mechanisms of TFLN by measuring propagation loss in four different platforms: (A) X-cut LNOI consisting of a 300-nm-thick LN layer on a 2-$\mu$m buried oxide on a silicon handle wafer, a structure which is widely used for integrated photonics; (B) X-cut LNOS consisting of a 400-nm-thick LN layer on sapphire handle wafer; (C) bulk 128$^\circ$ YX-cut LN; and (D) a free-standing LN thin film realized by undercutting the LNOI structure in platform A. Schematic illustrations of the material stacks of the samples are shown in Fig.~\ref{Fig1}e.
+By characterizing both the frequency and temperature dependence of the acoustic propagation loss across these material platforms, we gain insight into the acoustic loss mechanisms in TFLN devices.